Iskandar Muda: Conquest and reign

 Iskandar Muda's campaigns continued, however, and he was able to defeat a Portuguese fleet at Bintan in 1614.
-In 1617 he conquered Pahang and carried its sultan Ahmed Syah to Aceh, and thus achieved a foothold on the Malayan peninsula.
-This conquest was followed by Kedah in 1619, in which the capital was laid waste and the surviving inhabitants were brought to Aceh.
+In 1617 he conquered Pahang and carried its sultan Ahmed Syah to Aceh, and thus achieved a foothold on the Malayan peninsula.This conquest was followed by Kedah in 1619, in which the capital was laid waste and the surviving inhabitants were brought to Aceh.
 A similar capture of Perak occurred in 1620, when 5,000 people were captured and left to die in Aceh.
 He again sacked Johor in 1623 and took Nias in 1624/5.
 At this point Aceh's strength seriously threatened the Portuguese holding of Melaka.
 In 1629, he sent several hundred ships to attack Melaka, but the mission was a devastating failure.
 According to Portuguese sources, all of his ships were destroyed along with 19,000 men.
 He however only managed to capture two major port cities in Melaka.
 After this loss, Iskandar Muda launched only two more sea expeditions, in 1630/1 and 1634, both to suppress revolts in Pahang and to firmly establish Islam in the region.
-His sultanate maintained control over northern Sumatra, but was never able to gain supremacy in the strait or expand the empire to the rich pepper-producing region of Lampung on the southern part of the island, which was under the control of the sultanate of Banten.
+His sultanate maintained control over northern Sumatra, but was never able to gain supremacy in the strait or expand the empire to the rich pepper-producing Inderapura Kingdom and the region of Lampung on the southern part of the island, which was under the control of the sultanate of Banten.

 Iskandar Muda was also known to be cruel as he devised torture techniques and caused humiliation to those who failed to please him.
 In one cockfighting match, a noble who won the match eventually suffered a humiliating death, while generals who failed in their exploits had been on occasion forced to "eat a plate of turds".

+As the Sultans in Aceh exert their symbol of power prestige in elephant possessions, Iskandar Muda has about 900 elephants in possession, while his son-in-law, Iskandar Thani, possessed one thousand elephants.
+It is recorded that Sultanate of Aceh during reign of Iskandar Muda has managed relationship with the Mughal Empire, as both were exchanging gifts, with one of the presents from Iskandar Muda sending emperor Shah Jahan with twelve elephants, while later, his daughter, Sultanah Safiatuddin, also presenting gift to successor of Shah Jahan, Aurangzeb, with eight elephants.